Gurjinder7/react-drag-and-drop/README.md

 ### Parameters:
 Following are some important information about the parameters, also informs about how you can add restrictions for some use cases.
 * **Required**: :point_left:
-  * ```setFileData``` - to receive the file object from this component, use event object in the receving function for the file data.
+  * ```getFileData``` - to receive the file object from this component, use event object in the receving function for the file data.
   * ```id``` - to uniquely identify the component in DOM
   * ```ref``` - to receive ref for the component
 * **Optional** :v: